danieljharvey/functional-programming-is-boring/slides/lesson4-task-either.md

-## Lesson 8
+## Lesson 4

-Previously, we've looked at both `Either`, which allows us to return values that either are success or failure:
+Previously, we've looked at `Either`, which allows us to return values that either are success or failure:

 ```typescript